Rural Clinic Offers Respite For Priced Out Zimbabwean Patients - UrduPoint

 Entrepreneurial locals have carved out small rooms at the back of their shops and rent them out for up to $15 a night.

-The hospital, which prides itself as having recorded no maternal deaths last year against a high national mortality ratio of 363 per 100,000 live births, is also looking to expand business.
+The hospital, which prides itself on having recorded no maternal deaths last year against a high national mortality ratio of 363 per 100,000 live births, is also looking to expand business.

 It was the management's "desire to have a hostel for relatives so that they can also get decent accommodation," said Thistle.